Dupont Waterfalls Tour Hike

 Hike Description

-This hike includes several points of interest at Dupont State Forest, in several parts.
-You may turn around at any point or visit them all.
-While the first part of the hike is easy and perfect for families, the second half is suitable for those wanting a more rigorous workout with plenty of scenic attractions.
-There is such a large network of trails at Dupont, and many other hiking possibilities are available.
-You will definitely want to have the map handy when you hike!
+This hike, which is divided into several parts, includes some of the best points of interest at Dupont State Recreational Forest.
+You may turn around at any time, or visit them all.
+While the first half of the hike is easy and perfect for families with kids, continuing on to second half is suitable for those wanting a more rigorous workout with plenty of scenic attractions.

-The tread surface on all trails to all points on this hike is graveled, with only a very short section of trail with some obstacles (a few rocks and roots on the trail to Grassy Creek Falls).
-Distances shown are round trip, including everything up to that point.
+The surface on most of the trails on this hike is gravel, with only a short section of dirt trail with some obstacles (a few rocks and roots on the Pitch Pine and Three Lakes trails).
+Distances shown are round trip back to the parking lot on the shortest path, not including side trails.

 Hooker falls, on the Little River in DuPont State Forest